johanmz/MultiFMBerry/README.md

 ## Projects using FMBerry

-https://github.com/Manawyrm/FMBerryRDSMPD (streaming of MPD title data via RDS) https://github.com/akkinitsch/FMBerryRemote (streaming of internet radio streams, controllable via Webinterface) http://achilikin.blogspot.de/2013/06/sony-ericsson-mmr-70-transmitter-led.html (enabling the LED on the transmitter to be software controllable, not supported in this fork)
+https://github.com/Manawyrm/FMBerryRDSMPD (streaming of MPD title data via RDS)

+https://github.com/akkinitsch/FMBerryRemote (streaming of internet radio streams, controllable via Webinterface)

+http://achilikin.blogspot.de/2013/06/sony-ericsson-mmr-70-transmitter-led.html (enabling the LED on the transmitter to be software controllable, not supported in this fork but interesting information about the MRR70 can be found there)

 ## Common software problems